fadhlillah2/simulation-systems-application/README.md

 ## Project Description

-This is a demo project showcasing a simple registration and login system using Spring Boot, Thymeleaf, and Hibernate.
-The application uses Spring Security for authentication and authorization, and connects to a MySQL database using Spring Data JPA and Hibernate.
+This is a demo project showcasing a simple registration, login and CRUD mechanism system using Spring Boot, Thymeleaf, and Hibernate.
+The application uses Spring Security for authentication and authorization and connects to a MySQL database using Spring Data JPA and Hibernate.

 The project uses the following main dependencies: